Linaro/lava/doc/v2/actions-boot.rst

 the output for serial console logging to avoid wasting line upon line of progress percentage dots.
 If the system uses ``busybox``, these options may not be supported by the version of ``wget`` on the device.

+Some systems do not store the current time between boots.
+The ``--warning no-timestamp`` option is a useful addition for ``tar`` for those systems but note that ``busybox tar`` does not support this option.

 The ``download_command`` and the ``unpack_command`` can include one or more shell commands.
 However, as with the test shell definitions, avoid using